Drug Tests 101 – What Everyone Should Know About Screening

 Drug tests are used to detect the use of illicit drugs in job applicants, athletes, criminal offenders, participants of drug rehabilitation programs, and others.
 If illicit drugs are detected, the person usually endures some sort of consequence.

 Knowledge is power.
-The more you learn about drug tests, the better your chances are to beat it, so let’s get started.
+The more one learns about drug tests, the better their chances are to get prepared to it, so let’s get started.

 Only a few decades ago, the human body was shielded from the outside world just like a well-built fortress, and detecting what’s inside it was nearly impossible.
-Unfortunately, recent advances in science have given birth to sophisticated drug testing, a multi-billion dollar industry that exists just to shame you by revealing your wrongdoings that you thought will never be known by others.
+Fortunately, recent advances in science have given birth to sophisticated drug testing.

 Types of Drug Tests